SamagraX-Stencil/stencil-docs/docs/config/consumeConfig.md

 ### Points to consider while creating a molecule

-Before creating any molecule we should first thing about the configurations that we can do to that particular molecule.
+Before creating any molecule we should first think about the configurations that we can do to that particular molecule.
-For eg, while creating a Login molecule
+For eg, while creating a Login molecule we can customise the different labels ,theme